bwp91/homebridge-wemo/README.md

 # homebridge-vsx

 homebrdige-vsx is a plugin made homebrige, wich allows switching on and off your Pioneer AV Reciever.
-All AV Recievers, wich work with the iControl AV5 App are supported.
+All AV Recievers (VSX and SC), wich work with the iControl AV5 App are supported.

 # Installation